spaceboi21/AI-211-LAB-03-Assignment/README.md

 The video I made is more than 3 hours long sir, it is very difficult to upload it online, therefore do ask me for the videos when required.

+Graphviz required to be installed manually and added to the windows path, therefore it took too much time. however i did do my research and can explain the workings.